U.S. NAFTA objectives make deal to extend pact remote: Scotiabank

 Both Canada and Mexico have rejected demands on autos – 85 per cent North American content in all vehicles built in the three countries and 50 per cent U.S. content in vehicles made in Canada and Mexico – as non-starters that are not even worthy of negotiation.

-The extra focus on rules of origin in the updated objectives issued Friday may be an attempt by the Americans to complicate participation by its two NAFTA partners in the Trans Pacific Partnership, the bank's report said.
+The extra focus on rules of origin in the updated objectives issued Friday may be an attempt by the Americans to complicate participation by its two NAFTA partners in the Trans-Pacific Partnership, the bank's report said.

 "The update puts a sharper point on many areas of disagreement that will become more difficult to resolve," the bank said.